brevzin/cpp_proposals/2996_reflection/reflection.md

 * renamed `display_name_of` to `display_string_of`
 * adding a number of missing predicates for special member functions (`is_copy_constructor`, `is_move_constructor`, `is_assignment`, `is_move_assignment`, `is_copy_assignment`, `is_default_constructor`) and other members (`has_default_member_initializer`, `is_lvalue_reference_qualified`, `is_rvalue_reference_qualified`)
 * changed offset API to be one function that returns a type with named members
+* Tightened constraints on calls to `data_member_spec`, and defined comparison among reflections returned by it.
+* Define hash specialization for `std::meta::info`.
+* Many wording updates in response to feedback from CWG.

 Since [@P2996R3]: